jurassicLizard/vex2pdf/docs/DEVELOPER_NOTES.md

 cargo run --example generate_checksums
 ```

+**Important Note:** The checksums stored in `expected_pdfs_chksums.txt` are generated from debug builds.
+While checksums should be consistent across builds, differences in compiler optimizations between debug and release modes may occasionally cause checksum mismatches.
+If you encounter checksum failures in release builds, this is expected behavior and does not indicate a test failure.
+The integration tests are designed to work with debug builds.

 ### Testing with Feature Flags

 The project uses a `cli` feature flag (enabled by default) to make CLI dependencies optional.
 This allows library users to depend on vex2pdf without pulling in command-line-specific dependencies like `clap` and `env_logger`.